miyako/wak-ftp/install.md

 var modulesFolder = FileSystemSync('Modules');
 var ftp = require(modulesFolder.path + 'ftp');
 ```
 The advantage is that the abstraction is created through filesystems.js, over which you have full control during development.
-(The filesystem is defined once when the solution is started.)

 You are effectively passing an absolute path to require, which rules out ambiguity, but the advantage of a filesystem is that the module can be located anywhere, and moved around, by just changing the files system object.